samaeljdor-analytics/geospatial-crime-analysis/README.md

 5. Layered an OpenStreetMap basemap underneath for geographic context

-Result
+Result:

 Darker areas indicate a higher concentration of reported incidents within the search radius; lighter areas indicate fewer.

-Findings
+Findings:

 1. Density is not evenly distributed — it concentrates most heavily along major road corridors and around the central/downtown area, consistent with higher foot and vehicle traffic in those zones
 2. The single strongest hotspot centers on Chicago's Loop / River North area, near the confluence of the Chicago River branches (approx. 41.89°N, -87.63°W) — consistent with the area's high density of foot traffic, retail, and transit
 3. Density drops off noticeably toward the outer suburbs within this dataset's coverage area

-Tools
+Tools:

 QGIS · Kernel Density Estimation (Heatmap) · CSV/Delimited Text layers · Coordinate reference system reprojection

-Notes / limitations
+Notes / limitations:

-This sample reflects reported incidents only, not verified or adjudicated ones, per the source dataset's own disclaimer A 500m radius and 50m resolution were chosen for a readable citywide view; a smaller radius would reveal more localized detail at the cost of a noisier map
+1. This sample reflects reported incidents only, not verified or adjudicated ones, per the source dataset's own disclaimer
+2. A 500m radius and 50m resolution were chosen for a readable citywide view; a smaller radius would reveal more localized detail at the cost of a noisier map